wecreatesolutions/postmark-inbound/README.md

 #### Inbound

-This class allows you to convert the Postmark json string into a Message class
+This object allows you to convert the Postmark json string into a Message object

 #### Contact